Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 It's truly a very timeless cut, which we wanted to be comfortable to wear today or in ten years.

-You also have a zipped pocket which allows you to secure your small personal effects, with grosgrain as a zip pull, a finish that I would like to generalize because I really like this material.
+You also have a zipped pocket that allows you to secure your small personal effects, with grosgrain as a zip pull, a finish that I would like to generalize because I really like this material.

 A final word on this coat